Bubka/2FAuth-Docs/docs/getting-started/configuration.md

 :::env-var-dl-wrapper

 Description
-:   Proxy for outgoing requests, like 2FAuth releases detection or logo fetching.
+:   Proxy for outgoing requests, like SSO connection, 2FAuth releases detection or logo fetching.

     You can provide a proxy URL that contains a scheme, username, and password.
 For example `http://username:password@192.168.16.1:10`.